 Readline has variables that can be used to further customize its behavior.
-A variable may be set in the inputrc file with a statement of the form set variable-name value bell-style (audible)
+A variable may be set in the inputrc file with a statement of the form set variable-name value or using the bind builtin command (see SHELL BUILTIN COMMANDS below).